kshashkina/FileManagementSystem/README.md

 Displays the response to the user.
 - User Interaction Loop:
 The client enters a loop where the user can continue entering commands until choosing to exit.
+### Byte-Level Details
+- Data Transmission Protocol:
+Similar to the server, the client communicates with the server using text-based commands and responses.
+Commands and responses are transmitted as strings.
+- Buffer Size:
+The client uses a buffer size of 1024 bytes for sending and receiving data.
+Commands and responses are transmitted in chunks if they exceed the buffer size.
 ## Command Details
 #### LIST Command Handling:
 Client sends "LIST" to request a list of files.